darthspoosky/studio_prep/src/ai/knowledge/upsc-prelims-syllabus.md

 # UPSC Prelims Syllabus

-**Please replace this placeholder text with the full UPSC Prelims syllabus from your PDF.**

-This file will serve as the knowledge base for our AI to understand the Prelims curriculum.

-## Example Structure (replace with actual content):

 ### Paper I - General Studies (200 marks)

 *   Current events of national and international importance.